 Schools, or the VSBA, are encouraged to consider the following planning scheme aspects when making vegetation removal and regeneration decisions on their capital building projects:

 - Environmental and landscape values — Planning should protect, restore and enhance sites and features of nature conservation, biodiversity, geological or landscape value.
-This includes specific trees on the National Trust of Australia’s .
+This includes specific trees on the National Trust of Australia’s Register of Significant .

 - Biodiversity — Planning should support the health and biodiversity of ecological systems.